Luis Robert Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 16th in MLB.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in the league.

-- The Brewers have a 4.04 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.05).

-- Burnes tries for his 10th victory when he makes the start for the Brewers, his 24th of the season.
-He is 9-6 with a 3.42 ERA and 141 strikeouts in 139 1/3 innings pitched.
+- The Brewers are sending Woodruff (1-1) to the mound for his fourth start of the season.
+He is 1-1 with a 1.65 ERA and 21 strikeouts through 16 1/3 innings pitched.

-- His last appearance was on Saturday against the Pittsburgh Pirates, when the righty went six innings, surrendering two earned runs while giving up two hits.
+- The right-hander last pitched on Sunday against the Pittsburgh Pirates, when he threw five innings, allowing two earned runs while giving up four hits.

+- In three games this season, the 30-year-old has amassed a 1.65 ERA and 11.6 strikeouts per nine innings, while giving up a batting average of .193 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.